 The lab will be organized with international laboratory standards with a Scientific Advisory Committee, services to the users, environmental, safety, security and outreach activities.
-Two main underground cavities are foreseen, Lab1 with a volume of $26x 135x 25(h) m^3$ and Lab 2 with $53.4x 12.5x 8.6(h) m^3$ plus connection tunnels and services.
+Two main underground cavities are foreseen, Lab 1 with a volume of $26 \times 135 \times 25$ (h) m and Lab 2 with $53.4 \times 12.5 \times 8.6$ (h) m plus connection tunnels and services.
 Access will be horizontal through dedicated 2 km tunnel.
-On surface it is planned to have: a 1400 m^2 building for administration, offices, shops, etc., a 2750 m^2 building with lecture hall and guest house and a residential complex with 20 quarters.
+On surface it is planned to have: a 1400 m building for administration, offices, shops, etc., a 2750 m building with lecture hall and guest house and a residential complex with 20 quarters.
 Personnel will be 50 to 100.
+The main foreseen experiment is ICAL, a 50 kt magnetized Fe tracking calorimeter for atmospheric and very long base-line accelerator neutrinos.
+It will occupy only a fraction of Lab 1.